Tripsiir/UH-stat-bioinf/MS2-database-search/docs/README.md

 Experimental spectra are imported into numpy arrays.
 Normally, the path to the file is specified when the tool is run via the command line, but for demonstration purposes the underlying function is shown here.

-The .dta file is a tab-deliminated file where the first line contains the precursor m/z value (in (M+H)^+1 format) and the charge, and all the following lines contain **m/z values and intensities**.
+The .dta file is a tab-delimitated file where the first line contains the precursor m/z value (in (M+H)^+1 format) and the charge, and all the following lines contain **m/z values and intensities**.

 ```python